Guides

 </script>

 When you create, update, or delete data, the cached query results become outdated.
-Invalidation marks these cached queries as stale so they are refetched from the server.
-This keeps your UI in sync with the backend.
+Ginjou automatically invalidates relevant caches so they refetch from your backend, keeping your UI synchronized with your data.

 Invalidation Targets

-Specify which cached queries to refresh using these targets:
+Specify which cached queries to refresh using these target options:

 Default Invalidation Behavior